gertjanrocks/homebridge-commander/README.md

 ### Switch
 Switch has no additional settings.
-Switch has the following command_types :
+Switch has the following command_types config:

 | command_types | get | set | description |
 | ------------- | --- | --- | ----------- |